 Center Director, NASA Ames Research Center

-Dr. Eugene L. Tu is the center director at NASA’s Ames Research Center, where he leads a staff of civil servants and contractors in providing critical research and development support that makes NASA’s and the nation’s aeronautics and space missions possible.
-Tu was most recently director of Exploration Technology at Ames, a position he held from November 2005 until his selection as Ames center director in May 2015.
-There he led four technology research and development divisions, including two of NASA’s critical infrastructure assets: the consolidated arc jet testing complex and the agency’s primary supercomputing facility.
+Dr. Eugene L. Tu is the Center Director at NASA’s Ames Research Center in Silicon Valley, where he leads a staff of civil servants and contractors in providing critical research and development support that makes NASA’s and the nation’s aeronautics and space missions possible.

 Tu earned his bachelor’s degree in mechanical engineering from the University of California, Berkeley, in 1988, and both his master’s degree and doctorate in aeronautics and astronautics from Stanford University in 1990 and 1996, respectively.
 He is an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA).
-Tu received the NASA Outstanding Leadership Medal in 2000 and the Presidential Rank Award for Meritorious Executive in 2009.
-Tu lives in Fremont, California, with his wife (Kathy) and three children, and his hobbies include attending sporting events, playing music, traveling and motorsports.
+Tu received the NASA Outstanding Leadership Medal in 2000, the Presidential Rank Award for Meritorious Executive in 2009, and the Presidential Rank Award for Distinguished Executive in 2019.
+Tu lives in Fremont, California, with his wife (Kathy) and three children; his hobbies include attending sporting events, playing music, traveling, and motorsports.